- Article

 What is a business bank account?

 Business bank accounts should only be used for business transactions, which means you keep your personal finances separate from business income and spending.
+Learn more about HSBC's business bank accounts and how they can support your financial management.

 Why do I need a business bank account?